visnkmr/perlink/README.md

 ✔️ Manjaro XFCE (Linux, based on Arch)
 ✔️ Windows 11.

+## Setup:
+1. Download the executable from the releases page.
+2. Set the downloaded executable as default browser on your device.

   Features include Open a link in all browsers at once, expand a shortened URL before browsing it.

 ![screenshot](https://github.com/visnkmr/perlink/raw/main/perlink_scr.png)